wenxpan/cat-diet-api/README.md

 The REST API was built using Flask, a Python micro-framework that runs on the server-side, providing essential functionalities to handle the incoming request, determine the route and request methods, and send an appropriate response back to the client.

+Flask itself is lightweight and has a flexible structure, and various packages can be added to the app to achieve additional functionalities.

 The following third-party services are used in this app (for full list, see [src/requirements.txt](/src/requirements.txt)).

 ### SQLAlchemy (2.0.16) & Flask-SQLAlchemy (3.0.3)